Xingyu025/FinAI-Contest/finai_contest/tutorial/tutorial.md

 ## Stock Market Evaluation Pipeline Setting
 ### Data

-For evaluation of stock market environments, we use yahooDownloader from FinRL, and achieve daily data from YahooFinance. https://finrl.readthedocs.io/en/latest/finrl_meta/Data_layer.html
+For stock market environments, we use yahooDownloader from FinRL to achieve daily data from YahooFinance.
+Information can be found in the link. https://finrl.readthedocs.io/en/latest/finrl_meta/Data_layer.html

 ### Performance metrics

+We use the following metrics to evaluate trading performance.
 - Cumulative Reward: Percentage gain over the entire trading period
 - Annualized Return: Average annual rate of return
 - Annualized Volatility: How much return fluctuates annually